thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/06-http-service.desc.md

 **EXERCISE 5**

 Use `$http.get()` and `$http.post()` to interact with this [http://angular-http-service-backend.herokuapp.com/messages](http://angular-http-service-backend.herokuapp.com/messages) endpoint.
 It's a simple collaborative chat app.
-[Github Repo](https://github.com/gSchool/angular-http-service-backend)  The API has two endpoints:
+[Github Repo here](https://github.com/gSchool/angular-http-service-backend).
+The API has two endpoints:

 The app is one Rails model, Message, which has two attributes: name and content.